ozan-droid/documents/shopify-sync-odoo-scenarios.md

 ## Scenario 4 — Out of Stock → Backorder / Fallback

 > Main Warehouse stock is 0.
-If order checkout is allowed in Shopify and order location context remains Allierbygget, Odoo fulfills via warehouse-first backorder (PO to warehouse, then pick/pack/ship).
+In Bad.no Shopify, out-of-stock checkout is enabled (Continue selling when out of stock), so the order can be created and Odoo fulfills via warehouse-first backorder (PO to warehouse, then pick/pack/ship).

 > [!NOTE]
 > The same warehouse-first backorder principle also applies to Click & Collect lines: no dropship fallback, replenishment goes to W0002 first.